 - Ron Shamir, Tel Aviv, [introductory] Revealing Structure in Disease Regulation and Networks

-- Dawn Xiaodong Song, Berkeley, [introductory] Selected Topics in Computer Security
+- Dawn Xiaodong Song, Berkeley, [introductory] Introduction to Software Security, Web Security and Mobile Security

 - Mike Thelwall, Wolverhampton, [introductory] Sentiment Strength Detection for the Social Web